subhronilsaha/carousel-zoom/README.md

-# Atlys iOS Assignment: Custom Carousel with Zoom
+# Custom Carousel with Zoom

 - This is a dynamically sized carousel view with centered zoom enabled.
 - The images are being fetched from an API